Some Background on Hip Bursitis

 And you can test this out for yourself.

-If you free up any lower back stiffness and then see a sudden increase in your gluteal strength, then it's clear your glutes may have been deactivated by your lower back.
+If you can mobilize your lower back and then see a sudden increase in your gluteal strength, or a reduction in your hip pain, then it's clear your glutes may in fact be inhibited by your lower back.

 And this test hopefully highlights an important point.
 We should not think of hip bursitis (or any injury for that matter) as a specific structure that has suddenly failed.
 Instead, we need to think of the bursa as the tissue which no longer tolerates the sub-par environment it currently exists in.

-And once we can look at hip bursitis in this way, we can take steps to genuinely correct the factors responsible for its onset and bring about sustainable change.
+And if things rings true for you, we can now take steps to genuinely correct the factors responsible for its onset and bring about sustainable long-term change.

 Can Low Back Dysfunction Also Cause Other Hip Bursitis Symptoms?